General (Nigeria): History

 When the Nigerian Army was formed in 1956, the rank of general was the highest rank defined.
 Since the formation, the British Army officer heading the army held the rank of Major general and the first Nigerian officer to command the army, Johnson Aguiyi-Ironsi was promoted to the rank of Major general in 1965.

 In 1976, then chief of Army Staff, Theophilus Danjuma was promoted to the rank of lieutenant general and ever since then all serving chiefs of the army held the rank of lieutenant general (except on three occasions where the chief held the rank of major general), customarily promoted to the rank on appointment to the post of chief of army staff.

 Yakubu Gowon became the first officer to be promoted to the rank of general in 1970 immediately after the Nigerian Civil War.
 In 1990, Domkat Bali became the first regular officer to be promoted to the rank of general, without serving as the head of state.
 Since 1990, it became customary for all Chiefs of Defence Staff to be promoted to the rank of general on appointment to the office.
 In 2021, Lucky Irabor was promoted to the rank after his appointment as the Chief of Defence Staff.

 List of Nigerian Army Generals

-Since 1960, only twelve officers have attained this rank.
+Since 1960, only fourteen officers have attained this rank.
 Among them, five attained this rank while they were head of state, one officer Sani Abacha attained this rank before becoming head of state.
-Eight of them served as Chief of Defence Staff, two heads of state (Sani Abacha and Abdulsalami Abubakar) also served as Chiefs of Defence Staff.
+Ten of them served as Chief of Defence Staff, two heads of state (Sani Abacha and Abdulsalami Abubakar) also served as Chiefs of Defence Staff.